 For more details on interviewing at job fairs, check out an interesting article at CollegeGrad.com.

 Hungry?
-With this type, the interviewer(s) meet with the applicant at a restaurant, bar, or in some other social setting.
+With this format, the interviewer(s) meet with the applicant at a restaurant, bar, or in some other social setting.
 If the job routinely involves meeting with clients or others over a meal or in other social setting, the employer gets the chance to see firsthand how applicants handle themselves.
 Does he or she have good social skills and follow proper business and meal etiquette?
 Does the applicant chew loudly or talk with a full mouth?
 Use the proper silverware?
 Remain professional?

 This approach is also intended to make the interview feel less formal and more casual.
 However, never forget for a moment that this is still a job interview and your responses and behavior will be watched closely every step of the way.